goncalvesjoao/smooth_operator/README.md

 Where a Rails4 app lists/creates/edits and destroys blog posts from a Padrino (aka Sinatra) app, using SmoothOperator::Rails instead of ActiveRecord::Base classes.

 This micro-services example will also feature other cool stuff like:
-- Parallel requests;
+- parallel requests;
 - using HTTP PATCH verb for saving instead of PUT;
-- Form errors with simple_form gem;
+- form errors with simple_form gem;
-- Creating nested objects using cocoon gem;
+- nested objects using cocoon gem;
-- Endless pagination with kaminari gem
+- endless-pagination with kaminari gem
 - and others...

 ---